luzeal/JACAT/README.md

-# Just Another Cyber Security Awareness Training (JACSAT)
+# Just Another Cybersecurity Awareness Training

-This repository contains a home-made cyber security training in the form of a markdown presentation put together with Marpit.
+This repository contains a home-made cybersecurity training in the form of a markdown presentation put together with [Marp](https://marp.app/).

-It is Just Another Cyber Security Awareness Training (JACSAT)
+In other words, it is Just Another Cybersecurity Awareness Training (JACAT)